PictureElement/nextjs-strapi-portfolio-starter/next/README.md

 Add image instruction (size, aspect ratio) in Strapi. replace <a> with <Link />
 Show Hero headline when JS is disabled
-Integrate Strapi and Next.js into the same project directory/repository.
 Implement pagination to Blog and Projects (use Hyper UI) Make Article page date dynamic
 Configiure priority and loading on Image components.
-Add prose class to all rich texts